 If you would like to have a career as an overhead crane operator, you will…

-While modern technology, new construction techniques and increasingly skilled operators mean that accidents today are much rarer than even 30 years ago, every accident is still one too many, and as such we should never stop looking for ways to eliminate them.
-Accidents come in all shapes and sizes of course, tipping over in extreme weather are one type of accident that has been seen in recent years, a consequence of the increase in size of cranes in general.
-However, many accidents can be attributed to human error, whether that is a operational or communication failure, maintenance deficiencies or even a failure to follow safe practices by site workers.
+While modern technology, new construction techniques, and increasingly skilled operators mean that accidents today are much rarer than even 30 years ago, every accident is still one too many, and as such, we should never stop looking for ways to eliminate them.
+Accidents come in all shapes and sizes of course, tipping over in extreme weather is one type of accident that has been seen in recent years, a consequence of the increase in the size of cranes in general.
+However, many accidents can be attributed to human error, whether that is an operational or communication failure, maintenance deficiencies, or even a failure to follow safe practices by site workers.

 Crane Operator Training

 As every year cranes are becoming larger and more complex, so the need for training on these new machines becomes more important, the need to understand all aspects of operation, including safety being critical.
-With larger loads, larger cranes, tighter deadlines and tighter budgets, ensuring that crane operation remains as safe as possible increases the responsibility placed on operators and site management.
-While errors can never be completely eliminated, having the required training provide operators with the skills and knowledge to operate a crane safely, and just as importantly, recognize where issues for safety of the crane and those around it could be compromised, before an accident occurs.
+With larger loads, larger cranes, tighter deadlines, and tighter budgets ensuring that crane operation remains as safe as possible increases the responsibility placed on operators and site management.
+While errors can never be completely eliminated, having the required training provides operators with the skills and knowledge to operate a crane safely, and just as importantly, recognize where issues for the safety of the crane and those around it could be compromised before an accident occurs.
 Crane operator training today is not just important, it is essential.